 Articles and Press

-Antarctic Edge Follows Scientists Grappling with Climate Change (LA Times)
+Antarctic Edge Follows Scientists Grappling with Climate Change (LA Times, May 14, 2015)

 In Antarctic Edge, a Region of Retreating Ice (New York Times)